Private School Act

 Article 23

-The legal person authority may petition for the removal of supervisors meeting the criteria as set forth in Article 80, Paragraph 1, Subparagraph 2, 3, 5 or 7.
+The competent authority of legal persons may petition the court for removal of the supervisors under any of the circumstances set forth in Article 80, Paragraph 1, Subparagraph 2, 3, 5 or 7. after consulting the school’s consultative committee.

 Article 24